Cilacap Regency: Segara Anakan Bay

-In early 2012 Segara Anakan Bay's area is only 600 hectares, reduced from 700 hectares in 2005 after dredging.
+In early 2012 Segara Anakan Bay's area was only 600 hectares, reduced from 700 hectares in 2005 after dredging.
 Heavy sedimentation from the Citanduy River (which is located on the border of Ciamis Regency and Cilacap Regency) caused it.
-To overcome the sedimentation in Segara Anakan Bay, Ciamis Regency has agreed, if a new canal from Citanduy River pass their area and exit in Nusawiru near Pangandaran Beach.
+To overcome the sedimentation in Segara Anakan Bay, Ciamis Regency agreed to a new canal from the Citanduy River passing through their area and exiting at Nusawiru near Pangandaran Beach.

 Climate

 Cilacap has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.
+In November 2025 heavy rains resulted in landslides.
 The following climate data is for the town of Cilacap.